rajanikhatri/Music_RRecommender_Simulation/model_card.md

 ## Algorithm Summary

-This is a content-based recommender with hand-made scoring rules.
+This is a content-based recommender with simple hand-made scoring rules.
+It does not learn from user history.
+Instead, it compares each song to one user profile and gives points when the song looks like a good match.

 Each song gets:

 - `+2.0` for a genre match
 - `+1.0` for a mood match